alonzi/git-intro/README.md

 * git (2005) Distributed.
 Developed by [Linus Torvalds](https://en.wikipedia.org/wiki/Linus_Torvalds) for Linux development.

 ### Hello World
-* Let's look at GitHub's [Hello World Guide](https://guides.github.com/activities/hello-world/)
+* Let's walk through GitHub's [Hello World Guide](https://guides.github.com/activities/hello-world/)

 ### Step 0 - inspect this current repo
 * In a web browser, visit this repo: [https://github.com/rjp0i/git-intro](https://github.com/rjp0i/git-intro)
-* we are in the github interface:
+* We are in the github interface:
   1. upper left corner: notebook icon next to rjp0i/git-intro  (a repo)
   2. big green button on the right hand side (down a little) says "Clone or Download" (how to get the files)
   3. list of files (how to browse the files)